OmenApps/django-generate-series/README.md

 *Note: See the docs and the example project in the tests directory for further examples of usage.*

-## Using with partial
+## Usage with partial

-If you often needs sequences of a given field type or with certain args, you can use [partial](https://docs.python.org/3/library/functools.html#functools.partial).
+If you often need sequences of a given field type or with certain args, you can use [partial](https://docs.python.org/3/library/functools.html#functools.partial).

 Example with default `include_id` and `output_field` values: